Snow-Shell/servicenow-powershell/Readme.md

 Set-ServiceNowAuth -url InstanceName.service-now.com -Credentials (Get-Credential)
 ```

 The URL should be the instance name portion of the FQDN for your instance.
-For if you browse to `https://yourinstance.service-now.com` the URL required for the module is `yourinstance.service-now.com`.
+If you browse to `https://yourinstance.service-now.com` the URL required for the module is `yourinstance.service-now.com`.

 ### Example - Retrieving an Incident Containing the Word 'PowerShell'